-One of the most successful business development executives in the consulting industry, who lives in a Chicago suburb, attended both his daughters’ soccer games during their high school years.
-During those years, he often sat next to their teammate’s father, was happened to be the CEO of a healthcare company.
-When the company wanted to improve their performance, he received a call from the CEO.
+Dave, a friend of mine is one of the most successful business development executives in the consulting industry.
+He lives in a Chicago suburb and attended his two daughters’ soccer games during their high school years.
+Throughout those years, he often sat next to their teammate’s father, who happened to be the CEO of a healthcare company.
+When that company wanted to improve their performance, he received a call from the CEO.

-While working with a team on a consulting engagement for a graphics company in New York we learned the company had just been purchased by a company in Chicago.
-The purchasing company sent a representative to listen to our findings, we were thanked and dismissed.
-Two weeks later the team got a call to present to the buyers in Chicago, who happened to be someone he met at a neighborhood Christmas party.
+I worked with a team on a consulting engagement in New York.
+Midway through that project we learned the client company had been purchased by a company in Chicago.
+The acquiring company sent a representative to listen to our findings.
+We were thanked for our efforts and dismissed.
+Two weeks later our team was asked to present to the buyers in Chicago, one of whom happened to be someone Dave had met at a neighborhood Christmas party.
+We got the engagement.

-This same man’s passion has always been airplanes.
+Dave is also passionate about airplanes.
 He holds a private pilot’s license, owns his own plane and is a member of multiple aerospace industry associations.
-About ten years ago one of his friends, also a pilot, asked him if he could put a team together to help streamline aircraft production.
-The team was successful and since then the preponderance of consulting engagements he’s been responsible for have been in aerospace.
+A few years ago, a pilot friend from one of those associations asked Dave to put a team together to help streamline aircraft production.
+That team delivered a successful project and Dave has since built a healthy aerospace consulting practice.

-Leah Ward-Lee is a management consultant and business writer based in Dallas, Texas and the author of $1,000 Start-Ups.
-Her next book, The Executive’s Toolbox, will be released in 2017.
+Leah Ward-Lee is a management consultant and business writer based on Amelia Island, Florida and the author of $1,000 Start-Ups.